Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 3. Understand the importance of input and output when communicating through the shell.
 4. Build confidence with these basic concepts, preparing you to work with additional commands in the future.

-# 3. Find Files with Linux Commands
+# 3. Find Files With Linux Commands

 > Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.